Why aren’t cats allowed to mingle?

-Yes, by prior arrangement and if he or she is a stable diabetic and has had a fairly recent check-up and is very cooperative for injections.
+Yes, by prior arrangement and if he/she is a stable diabetic (no recent dosage changes), has had a fairly recent check-up and is very cooperative for injections.

-Why does my indoor cat need a flea treatment when I know he/she doesn’t have fleas?
+Why does my *indoor* cat need a flea preventive when I know he/she doesn’t have fleas?

 What if my cat needs a veterinary exam during his/her stay?
 How is that handled?